 A more reliable way to measure your team's trust level is to ask the right questions.
 Not verbally but with the right tool.

-That’s where a team pulse survey software comes in handy.
+That’s where a team connection and employee engagement software comes in handy.

 A tool that lets you know your team's thoughts in seconds.
 I bet if Mira had such a tool at her disposal, she'd have known where to focus her efforts and make changes that move the needle.